-The net returns to 31 March 2022 are shown in the tables below and have been included to help members understand how their investments are performing.
+The net returns to 31 March 2023 are shown in the tables below and are included to help members understand how their investments are performing.
 Please note that past performance is no indicator of future performance.
-Royal London have prepared the following tables, having taken account of the statutory guidance issued by the Department of Work and Pensions2.
+The tables have been prepared taking account of the statutory guidance issued by the Department of Work and Pensions.